-Prerequisite: English 30S or Literary English 30S
+Prerequisite: ELA Comprehensive focus 30S or ELA Literary focus 30S

 This course will offer students a broad range of reading and language experiences (non-fiction literature, drama, poetry, documentary films, etc.).
 Students will refine their analysis skills and develop an awareness of how different texts express ideas and convey meaning.
 Students will examine and create work with a roughly 50% transactional emphasis, and a roughly 50% literary emphasis.